Saturday, October 26, 2024

 This difference indicates that extent may fall below 1 million km² in February 2025.

-On February 25, 2022, the extent was 1.976 million, so a 1 million km² less extent than that would result in a Blue Ocean Event.
+As illustrated by the image below, Antarctic sea ice extent was 1.976 million on February 25, 2022, so 1 million km² less extent than that would result in a Blue Ocean Event early next year.
 A Blue Ocean Event is deemed to occur when the sea ice extent falls to 1 million km² or less.

 Low Antarctic sea ice extent is a tipping point, as sea ice thickness by February 2025 can be expected to be minimal, resulting in no further ocean heat getting consumed by sea ice below the surface.
 So, there would be less sunlight getting reflected back into space for months and by February 2025 there would no longer be thicker sea ice that previously consumed incoming ocean heat, and both of these mechanisms are further increasing temperatures.